The New IRS Mileage Rate For 2023: Everything You Need to Know

 Exemptions From the IRS Mileage Rate

-Not every ride follows the 58.5 cents to 63.5 cents per mile rate.
+Not every ride follows the 58.5, 63.5, or 65.5 cents per mile rate.
 Certain types of drives have lower mileage rates, including:

 If You’re Driving for Medical Purposes

 Businesses aren’t the only ones that qualify for a mileage deduction.
 If you have to drive for medical purposes you may also qualify for a deduction.
-If you’re driving yourself to your doctor, hospital, or other medical care provider, you can deduct 18 cents per mile.
+If you’re driving yourself to your doctor, hospital, or other medical care provider, you can deduct 22 cents per mile in 2023 (18 cents per mile for the first half of the 2022 tax year and 22 for the second half).

 This deduction doesn’t always make sense for those who go to one appointment a year, because you’ll never get enough of a deduction to opt out of taking the standard deduction.
 For those who frequently see the doctor, though, this deduction can help reduce the burden of getting to and from your appointments.